The biggest challenge facing our

 Neuter Clinic and educational programs.
 We have discovered that in order

 to address this growth we must first focus on expanding our staff.
-For
+We have hired a

 marketing and fundraising coordinator that will focus on finding new and